perfsonar/docs/3.5rc2/_sources/multi_ma_install.txt

 Configuring Measurement Hosts
 ==============================
 Each measurement host must be configured to register its data to the central archive.
-You do this by adding a ``measurement_archive`` block to **/opt/perfsonar_ps/regular_testing/etc/regular_testing.conf** for each type of data to be registered in the central measurement archive.
+You do this by adding a ``measurement_archive`` block to the :ref:`regular testing configuration file <config_files-regtesting-conf-main>` for each type of data to be registered in the central measurement archive.
 Valid test types are:

 * esmond/latency
 * esmond/throughput